Fear is the greatest success killer

 For this must first be mended.
 All the weeds that hinder innovation must go: traditions that have never been questioned, sacred cows, which no one has ever wanted to slaughter, management methods that already have a rusty patina.
 Internal locks must be relaxed, degenerate management systems must be removed, and instruction-oriented control mechanisms must be taken care of quickly.

-However, if you want safety, you will choose the triplet mode: Here are a few more horsepower, because a little more design, there a new feature, the packaging bigger, the label colorful and then the stuff cheap in the market, to the competition to show it right.
-Linear means more of the same - but more of the wrong - and increasing insignificance.
-Disruptive, however, is the leap through the wall of fire of uncertainty.
+However, if you want security, you will choose the triple step mode: Here a few more horsepower, there a little more design, there a new feature, the packaging bigger, the label more colorful and then the stuff cheap on the market to beat the competition to really show.
+Linear means: more of the same - but also more of the wrong - and increasing irrelevance.
+On the other hand, jumping through the wall of fire of uncertainty is disruptive.

 What must go?
 Minus 50 as the target number

-Inevitably, when something new arises something old has to be put aside.
-But the old ones see above all what they lose.
-The boys, on the other hand, are not in this dilemma.
-They have nothing to lose, no status to defend and no outdated stuff in their luggage, which must first be learned.
-And they have nothing to mourn about the "all things better" time.
-They can only gain from what the future holds.
+Inevitably, when something new is created, something old has to be set aside.
+But above all, the old see what they lose.
+The boys, however, are not in this dilemma.
+You have nothing to lose, no status to defend and no outdated stuff to be learned.
+And they have nothing to mourn from the "Before everything was better" time.
+You can only win in what the future holds.

 In order for the traditional companies to reach the future, a rapid transformation into an agile state is a must.
 This means that everything that makes an organization slow must go away.
 And everything she does quickly has to come.
 First, the speed gap must be closed.
 50 percent less bureaucracy, administration, hierarchy, reporting, key figure systems and so on are a reasonable target.